 This page may contain compensated affiliate links.
 Please read the Disclaimer for more information

-There are four Walt Disney World theme parks and two water parks plus the Downtown Disney complex including Pleasure Island.
+There are four Walt Disney World theme parks in Orlando and two water parks.
+You also have Disney Springs complex, including The Landing.

 If you are in a hurry you can do each of the four main theme parks in a day by picking and choosing your rides and shows but to do them justice your really need to allow longer

 Magic Kingdom is the original Walt Disney World theme park in Orlando and is pure entertainment and escapism in true Disney style.
 It appeals to all age groups, young and old with entertainment top of the menu.
-There are thrill rides for the more adventurous, gentler rides for the less adventurous plus lots of shows, parades and fireworks.
+There are thrill rides for the more adventurous, gentler rides for the less adventurous.
+You also have lots of shows, parades and fireworks.

 Disney’s Hollywood Studios

-Disney's Hollywood Studios is in direct competition with Universal Studios and like the Magic Kingdom it combines rides, shows, parades and fireworks, all built around a television and film studio theme.
+Disney’s Hollywood Studios is in direct competition with Universal Studios.
+Like the Magic Kingdom it combines rides, shows, parades and fireworks, all built around a television and film studio theme.

 Animal Kingdom is the newest Walt Disney World theme park and is Disney’s interpretation of an animal safari park/zoo.
 Again there are lots of rides, shows and parades but no fireworks for obvious reasons.

-Blizzard Beach is a rather strange water park set in an alpine ski resort setting and is similar in many ways to Wet 'n' Wild, the original Orlando water park.
+Blizzard Beach is a water park set in an alpine ski resort setting and is similar in many ways to Wet ‘n’ Wild, the original Orlando water park.

 Disney’s first water park, River Country closed some time ago following issues with some of the cement water slides and bacteria.
 In January 2005 Disney announced that it would not be re-opening and there is now speculation as to what might take its place.